-When visiting Sendai, a must-see shrine would be the Ōsaki Hachimangū (大崎八幡宮).
+When visiting Sendai, a must-see shrine is Osaki Hachimangu Shrine (大崎八幡宮).
 It is the only place in the Tohōku region that houses a National Treasure.
-The shrine was erected in 1607 as the guardian shrine for Sendai and carries Date Masamune’s (伊達政宗, Sendai Domain’s first lord) hope to bring happiness to his subjects.
-Even today, the shrine still plays an essential role to Sendai’s citizens. Ōsaki Hachimangū is also where athletes pray for victory before important matches.
-If you are a fan of the famous Japanese figure skater, Hanyu Yuzuru, or a Sendai-based Japanese sports team, Ōsaki Hachimangū should be on your pilgrimage site list!
+The shrine was erected in 1607 as the guardian shrine of Sendai and carries Date Masamune’s (伊達政宗, the first lord of Sendai Domain) hope of bringing happiness to his subjects.
+Even today, the shrine still plays an essential role for Sendai’s citizens.
+Osaki Hachiman Shrine is also where athletes pray for victory before important matches.
+If you are a fan of the famous Japanese figure skater, Hanyu Yuzuru, or a Sendai-based Japanese sports team, Osaki Hachiman Shrine should be on your pilgrimage site list!

 Ōsaki Hachimangū’s Origin

-The Ōsaki Hachimangū Shrine we see today was originally a shrine called Chinjufu Hachimangū (鎮守府八幡宮), established by a Shōgun named Sakanoue no Tamuramaro (坂上田村麻呂) in the Heian period (794 – 1185).
+The Osaki Hachimangu Shrine we see today was originally called Chinjufu Hachimangū (鎮守府八幡宮), established by a Shōgun named Sakanoue no Tamuramaro (坂上田村麻呂) during the Heian period (794 – 1185).
 At the time, Tamuramaro led an army to suppress the unrest in the Tōhoku region.
 To pray for a victory, he ceremonially transferred a divided Hachiman Daijin’s spirit from Usa Jingū (宇佐神宮) in Ōita Prefecture, the head shrine of all Hachimangū in Japan.

-In the Muromachi period (1336 – 1576), the shrine was relocated to Ōsaki City by the head of the Ōsaki clan, who was in charge of the region.
+In the Muromachi period (1336 – 1576), the shrine was relocated to Ōsaki City by the head of the Ōsaki clan, who oversaw the region.
 The shrine was thus called Ōsaki Hachimangū.

 After the Battle of Sekigahara (関ヶ原の戦い), Date Masamune returned to Sendai, which was when the Sendai Domain was formed.
-He then moved Ōsaki Hachimangū to the northwest entrance of Sendai Castle’s castle town, where the shrine currently sits.
+He then moved Osaki Hachiman Shrine to the northwest entrance of Sendai Castle’s castle town, where the shrine currently sits.

-Tip: It takes around 30 minutes to explore Ōsaki Hachimangū.
+Tip: It takes around 30 minutes to explore National Treasure Osaki Hachiman Shrine.

 Ōsaki Hachimangū Ichi no Torii (一之鳥居)

-Assuming you visit Ōsaki Hachimangū by taking public transportation, you will be welcomed by the gigantic torii gate at the side of the prefectural road.
+Assuming you visit Osaki Hachiman Shrine by taking public transportation, you will be welcomed by the gigantic torii gate on the side of the prefectural road.
 While splendid, the torii gate doesn’t quite blend in with the surrounding township, making it clear that behind the gate, something unique awaits!

 If you pay close attention to the “Hachi (八)” of the Hachimangū on the plaque attached to the top of the gate, you will notice the word “eight” is formed by two doves!